cgonyeo/presentations/bash/bash.md

  - 777: everyone can do everything
  - 700: only you can read, write, or execute the file
- - 755: you can do anything with file, others can only read from it
+ - 755: you can do anything with file, others can read and execute
  - 600: only you can read or write to the file
+ - 644: you can read or write to the file, others can read the file

 The execute flag means you can run the file as if it's a program, or `cd` into the directory if it's a directory.